Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 At home: Added support for client commands 'help', 'quit', and 'guess'.
 Guess is waiting on the hangman game implementation but the server-client interaction works.
 Have to discuss how guessing and game setup will work in hangman.
 25min.

 ### 2024-01-09
+In class: Client_status command for client receiving server status.
+Incorporated startGame and set word from Charlie's branch to start testing my functions.
+BUG: server can't exit before client, ctrl+C leads to weird messages: work on quit and handling for SIGQUIT.
 At home: Formatting for server command prompts and buffer flushing.

 ## Charlie